comunica/Tutorial-ISWC2019-Solid-Comunica/content/abstract.md

 ## Abstract
 <!-- Context      -->
-Solid is a decentralized storage platform, built on Linked Data principles.
+Solid is a decentralized application and storage ecosystem, built on the Linked Data principles.
-It enables _true data ownership_,
-where anyone can store data in one or more Solid _data pods_.
+It enables true data ownership, where anyone can store data in a place of their choice, regardless of the applications they use.
-In order to build _decentralized_ applications over Solid data pods, specialized querying techniques are required.
+In order to build decentralized applications over Solid data pods, specialized querying techniques are required.
-Comunica is a flexible _meta query engine_ that offers such querying capabilities.
+Comunica is a flexible meta query engine that offers such querying capabilities.
 <!-- Need         -->
 In order to enable developers and researchers